/security/patterns.py

 if not isinstance(element, MaskingPattern):

-raise TypeError(f"Expected a masking pattern, received type {type(others)}")
+raise TypeError(f"Expected a masking pattern, received type {type(element)}")

 super().update(patterns)